MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.14.1 =
+25.01.2023: PHP code correction for new Admin settings finalized.

 = 0.14.0 =
 3.12.2022: Admin Settings Page and option handling revised.
-Minimum PHP Version = 7.4 now!
+Minimum PHP Version = 7.3 now!
 Please update your server.
 Start using of TypeScript and webpack handling.
 10.12.2022: Admin Settings for swiper and Elevation chart updated with colour options.
 Bug fix in GPX-file parsing for small elevations and in ThumbnailClass for loop mode.

 = 0.13.1 =